leocengia/SCI-repo/README.md

 > of [insert parking fee] applies
 > for each additional vehicle.

+**Agent-normalized template text**

+Parking is included for 1 vehicle per reservation.
+A parking fee of [insert parking fee] applies for each additional vehicle.

 **Important information**

 Use this template to indicate that a parking fee